UZ-SLAMLab/DrunkardsOdometry/README.md

 python scripts/demo.py --name=demo --ckpt=/.../drunkards-odometry.pth --datapath=/.../DrunkardsDatasetSample/00000/level1 --intrinsics 190.68059285 286.02088928 160.
 160. --depth_factor=0.000457771 --depth_limit_bottom=0.1 --depth_limit_top=30.
 ```

-In this example, we are estimating the pose on [Drunkard's Dataset samples](https://drive.google.com/file/d/1tKuDIVG_eikSpOAvcvNiS-psIqo-1UJQ/view?usp=sharing) (a 10 frames mini dataset) with [Drunkard's Odometry model](), thus substitute them with your own data and the parameters accordingly.
+In this example, we are estimating the pose on [Drunkard's Dataset samples](https://drive.google.com/file/d/1tKuDIVG_eikSpOAvcvNiS-psIqo-1UJQ/view?usp=sharing) (a 10 frames mini dataset) with the [Drunkard's Odometry model](https://drive.google.com/file/d/1Q7JU8bpmKu6aQqKeoUnYvCp8wJJsUWEp/view?usp=sharing), thus substitute them with your own data and the parameters accordingly.
 In this demo script, the datapath is the absolut path to the folder where color and depth subfolders are.
 Execute ```python scripts/demo.py -h``` to see them in detail.